 Alun Oliver was hired as the ninth head coach of the Seahawk men’s soccer program in February 2011.
-Oliver's background includes more than a decade of playing and coaching experiences both in the United States and overseas.
+Oliver's background included more than a decade of playing and coaching experiences both in the United States and overseas.
 He served as a St. Mary's assistant coach for five seasons (2004-07, 2010) before taking over the head coaching duties.

 |OLIVER'S YEAR-BY-YEAR COACHING RECORD|

-|2012||4-13||1-5||CAC First Round|
+|2012||4-13-0||1-5||CAC First Round|

-In 2011, Oliver guided the team to the most wins since 2008, a 4-0 start to the season, and two weeks in the regional rankings, reaching as high as No. 4 in the South Atlantic region.
+In 2011, he guided the team to the most wins since 2008, a 4-0 start to the season, and two weeks in the regional rankings, reaching as high as No. 4 in the South Atlantic region.